 Lasell College reviews complete applications on a rolling basis for entry to the Fall (September) or Spring (January) terms.
-The Office of Undergraduate Admission begins informing candidates of decisions 12/1.
 Students are encouraged to complete their applications as soon as possible.
-Admission applications may be obtained via the Common Application, by contacting the Office of Admission, or on-line at www. lasell.edu.
+The Office of Undergraduate Admission begins informing candidates of decisions December 1.
+Admission Applications may be obtained via the Common Application, by contacting the Office of Admission, or online at www.lasell.edu.
 The Office of Admission will waive the \$40 application fee for applications completed and submitted on-line.
-Completed paper application, together with a non-refundable paper application fee of \$40, should be returned to:
+Completed paper applications, together with a non-refundable paper application fee of \$40, should be returned to: